Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Experiments

 \subsubsection{Cross-dataset HR evaluation}

-To evaluate the generalizability of our method, we conduct the cross-dataset experiment among UBFC-rPPG, PURE and MMVS datasets and report the HR results in Table \ref{table4}.
+To evaluate the generalizability of our method, we conduct the cross-dataset experiment among UBFC-rPPG, PURE and MMVS datasets and report the HR estimation results in Table \ref{table4}.
 Specifically, we train our model, as well as state of the art, \ie \cite{lee_meta-rppg_2020,song_pulsegan_2021,lu_dual-gan_2021,yu_physformer_2022,gideon_way_2021}, on one dataset and test them on another.
 For example, MMVS$\rightarrow$UBFC-rPPG means training on MMVS while testing on UBFC-rPPG.
-Ours and \cite{gideon_way_2021} are trained in the self-supervised way while the rest is in the supervised way.
+Ours and \cite{gideon_way_2021} are trained in the self-supervised way while the rests are in the supervised way.
+The parameter settings for cross-dataset experiments remain the same to original intra-dataset experiments.
 We can see that our method produces very competitive results on par with state of the art supervised methods~\cite{song_pulsegan_2021,lu_dual-gan_2021,yu_physformer_2022}; significantly outperforms the recent self-supervised method~\cite{gideon_way_2021}.
 This shows the good generalizability of our method in new (unseen) scenarios.

-\subsubsection{Ablation Study}
+\section{Ablation study}

 We conduct ablation study from five aspects: LFA module, REA module, frequency-inspired losses, temporally neighboring videos and spatial augmentation.
 The results for HR estimation are reported on UBFC-rPPG and MMVS datasets.